ShaPOC/ProjectGhost/README.md

 Open up the console by typing ”ssh root@arduino.local” in the terminal.
 Now insert the following commands;

 * opkg update
-* opkg install python twisted zope-interface twisted-web libopenssl python-openssl pyopenssl
+* opkg install python twisted zope-interface twisted-web libopenssl python-openssl pyopenssl iptables-mod-nat-extra

 Now we need to download the specific SSLStrip version for Ghost available in the software folder of this git.
 You can use SCP (secure copy protocol) over SSH to place the folder sslstrip into the /tmp folder of the Arduino Yun.
-So logout or open another terminal screen and insert the command;
+So logout or open another terminal screen and insert the commands;

 * scp -r (sslstrip folder location) root@arduino.local:/tmp